Mercedes-Benz SL-Class (R230): Models

-SL 500

-In 2007, Mercedes created 75 limited-edition 50th Anniversary SL 550s.
-According to another article, Mercedes created 550 of these cars, all pewter in colour with burgundy leather, black ash wood trim, 18-inch double five-spoked wheels, and matching 50th Anniversary Edition luggage.

 SL 55 AMG

 The SL 55 AMG version was released in 2002.

 The new model only has slight visual differences compared to previous models; the most noticeable being the three-slat grille rather than the four-slat version used previously.
 The top speed is limited to 250 km/h, but can be extended to 300 km/h for an additional cost.
 The 6.2 litre V8 replaced the current engine for the 2009 model year.
-Upon release in 2002, it was fastest automatic car in the world until the SLR Mclaren hit the market in 2003.
+Mercedes engineers claimed that the SL 55 AMG could reach 208 mph without an electronic speed limiter which, in 2002, would have made it the fastest car with a conventional automatic transmission in the world until the SLR Mclaren hit the market in 2003.

-Mercedes engineers claimed that the SL 55 AMG could reach 208 mph without an electronic speed limiter.